Making Games: Space Shooter

 Importing Textures

-and configure it.
-We will see a yellow shape that defines its collision shape.
-For now, it covers too much empty space, especially above wings.
-To fix it, we should modify this collision shape in the left column.
+You will now see cards for each imported texture.
+Let's open the PlayerShip one and configure it by clicking its asset card.
+We will see a blue transparent shape that defines its collision shape.
+This shape defines which areas are counted as part of the ship, and which are not.
+For now, it covers too much empty space, especially above the wings.
+To fix it, we should modify this collision shape in the right column.

 Firstly, press a button "Image's center", so its axis is placed at the ship's center.